Intensity of Service: Essential program elements to meet minimum standards of a Feeding Disorder Program

 All of the following must be met:

-3. The individual has a documented primary diagnosis found in the Feeding and Eating Disorder section of the most recent version of the Diagnostic and Statistical Manual of Mental Disorders which is the primary focus of active treatment each program day or has a diagnosis of Globus hystericus that has resulted in a documented micronutrient deficiency (e.g., scurvy).
+- The individual has a documented primary diagnosis found in the Feeding and Eating Disorder section of the most recent version of the Diagnostic and Statistical Manual of Mental Disorders which is the primary focus of active treatment each program day or has a diagnosis of Globus hystericus that has resulted in a documented micronutrient deficiency (e.g., scurvy) identified in labs or office visit, completed within the last six (6) weeks.

-7. The individual is cognitively and emotionally capable of actively engaging in the treatment program.
+- The individual is cognitively and emotionally capable of actively engaging in the treatment program.
+Cognitive and emotional symptoms are addressed throughout the program stay.

 A. A medical evaluation has been completed and includes assessment for neurological, metabolic and gastrointestinal disease, AND an evaluation performed to identify any structural or functional abnormalities (e.g., videofluorographic swallowing study).